ntustison/LAMNrFlows/Manuscript/intro.md

 imputation and reconstruction, though they typically forgo one-shot inversion and per-level latent access [@croitoru2023diffusion_vision_survey; @yuan2024remind; @webber2024bjrai].

-LAM-Flow keeps the “reason across available views” philosophy but supplies a *closed-form* conditional posterior for unobserved latents *at each scale*, a capability specific to the multiscale flow setting with alignment.
+LAM-Flow keeps the “reason across available views” philosophy but supplies a *closed-form* conditional posterior for unobserved latents at each scale, a capability specific to multiscale flows with alignment.
+Conditioning on observed views while drawing or shrinking unobserved latent blocks under a normals-only Gaussian supports both missing-modality imputation and pathology-aware edits in the same framework.
+In lesion applications, this lets us treat abnormal tissue as a latent-space deviation from the learned normal manifold and move it back toward typical configurations, yielding lesion-suppressed surrogates without training a separate inpainting network.

 ### Registration via modality-invariant spaces and synthesis-aided alignment

-Several works aim to simplify multimodal registration by (i) learning contrast- invariant structural representations and registering *in that space*, or (ii) synthesizing a target-like image and registering *there*.
-For (i), recent work learns modality-agnostic structural image representations to reduce cross-modal registration to a near-monomodal problem—resonant with the SLI idea, but implemented as a forward encoder rather than an invertible multiscale flow [@Mok2024ModalityAgnosticRep].
+Several works aim to simplify multimodal registration by learning contrast- invariant structural representations and registering in that space, or by synthesizing a target-like image and registering there.
+For the first category, recent work learns modality-agnostic structural image representations that reduce cross-modal registration to a near-monomodal problem, which is resonant with the SLI idea but implemented as a forward encoder rather than an invertible multiscale flow [@Mok2024ModalityAgnosticRep].
 Other approaches enforce diffeomorphic, modality-invariant objectives in learned feature spaces [@Qiu2021ModalityInvariantReg].
-For (ii), many pipelines synthesize CT from MR (or vice versa) and then run conventional registration; others rely on contrast-agnostic metrics (e.g., mutual information).
-LAM-Flow’s shared-latent images sharpen the representation route: instead of a learned *descriptor* space, we generate an *image-space* surrogate reconstructed *from only the shared subspace* (replacing private latents by conditional means).
-This preserves anatomical geometry while dampening modality-specific contrast or confounders—exactly what one wants for robust cross-modal registration—yet remains fully invertible with calibrated likelihoods.
+For the second category, many pipelines synthesize CT from MR (or the reverse) and then run conventional registration;
+others rely on contrast-agnostic metrics such as mutual information.

+LAM-Flow’s shared-latent images sharpen the representation route.
+Instead of a learned descriptor space, we generate an image-space surrogate reconstructed from only the shared subspace, replacing private latents by conditional means under a normals-only Gaussian.
+This preserves anatomical geometry while dampening modality-specific contrast, site effects, or lesion-driven appearance that might destabilize similarity metrics.
+Lesion-edited SLIs can be used as registration targets for structurally abnormal subjects, after which estimated transforms are applied back to the original data to preserve native intensities.
+The result is a single, invertible system that links registration, harmonization, missing-modality imputation, and lesion suppression through the same aligned multiscale latent space.

 ## Flow modeling background in brief